Antonis755/antoniosziso/_pages/about.md

  <img src="../git.jpg" alt="logo" class="center">

 Hello, I'm Antonios.
 I'm a 29-year-old IT guy.
-In my free time I enjoy listen to music throught my record collection, play with my 2 out of 3 satellite dishes, go for a run, read a book or play PC/Wii games.
+In my free time I enjoy listen to music throught my record collection, play with my 2 out of 3 satellite dishes, go for a run, read a book or play PC/Wii games.<br>
-My personal desktop consist of a dual boot OS Windows 11 and Linux Fedora 43, with my every day and main OS being Fedora.
+My personal desktop consist of a dual boot OS Windows 11 and Linux Fedora 43, with my every day and main OS being Fedora.<br>
-If you want to know more about my every day OS, check this quite old post https://antonis755.github.io/antoniosziso/My-every-day-operating-system/
+If you want to know more about my every day OS, check this quite old post<br>
+https://antonis755.github.io/antoniosziso/My-every-day-operating-system/

 ## Skills